Recession is a scary word for every business.

 Some say a recession is coming, while others say that it’s already here.

 In either case, you must develop a strategy to recession-proof your business, and you should do this now.
-As the economy takes a deeper dive, it will be much harder for you to timely respond and keep your business afloat.
+As the economy takes a deeper dive, it will be much harder for you to respond timely and keep your business afloat.

 This isn’t something you planned for when you created a business plan.

-So let’s take a look at what your small business can do to respond appropriately in times of economic hardship.
+Here’s what your small business can do to respond appropriately in times of economic hardship.

 1. Focus on core competencies